-Welcome to the “Heart of America” where Kansas City attractions include hundreds of majestic water-spouting monuments, haute culture and yummy barbecue await families.
+Welcome to the “Heart of America” where Kansas City family attractions such as hundreds of majestic water-spouting monuments, cultural treasures and yummy barbecue await.

-The rich tapestry of Kansas City is made up of a world-class art museum; restored train station; and a jazz and blues district with a complex devoted to the contributions of African-Americans.
-For more information on Kansas City attractions, lodging and dining, log onto VisitKC.
+The rich tapestry of Kansas City, Missouri is made up of many colors.
+Families of all ages apprecaite the small, but world-class art museum.
+Explore a restored train station, and a Jazz and Blues District with a museum complex devoted to the contributions of African-Americans.
+For more information on Kansas City, Missouri attractions, lodging and dining, log onto VisitKC.

 Great Fun for the Kids